makrai/notes/zhang2310-socioprag-64-lang.md

   * each language contains different tasks and datasets, no direct comparison
   * we compare the relative performance between different models for each lang
 * comparing the instruction tuned models to their initial models, we observe
-  * most languages experience improvement.
-However, we also observe a
+  * most languages experience improvement
   * significant decline in performance for the Amharic (amh) dataset among
     * BLOOMZ-P3, BLOOMZ, and mT0 experience a deterioration of 36.07, 24.99,
     * may be attributed to catastrophic forgetting after instruction tuning,
-      * Amharic was not included in the training set and does not share the
+      * Amharic was not included in the training set
-      * different writing scripts with the other included languages
+      * different writing scripts from the other included languages
-  * Filipino (fil) tasks exhibit an average decline of approximately 11 points on both BLOOMZ-P3 and BLOOMZ, as Filipino is not included in the xP3
+  * Filipino (fil) tasks exhibit an average decline of approx 11 points on both BLOOMZ-P3 and BLOOMZ, as Filipino is not included in the xP3
-  * Hindi is included in the xP3 dataset, the three instruction tuned models still show a decline in performance
+  * Hindi is included in the xP3 dataset
+    * hE the three instruction tuned models still show a decline in performance
     * Upon examining the individual performance of Hindi datasets, we find that
       * major deteriorations in the aggressive language detection and humor
       * emotion recognition and sentiment analysis tasks show improvement